 - Have applied and been admitted to a graduate or professional degree program at the Twin Cities campus of the University of Minnesota in at least one of the following programs:

-- Receive a nomination for these fellowships by the department or college in which they will be enrolled
+- Receive a nomination for these fellowships by the program, department, or college in which they will be enrolled